Mount Pisgah (Lane County, Oregon): Geology

+The hill consists of basalt or its intrusive equivalent diabase.
+Small crystals of calcite and various zeolite minerals are often seen where the rock outcrops, especially near the summit.
+Specific minerals found in the area include agate, calcite, heulandite, jasper, malachite, mesolite, and quartz.
+Mount Pisgah is known for its diverse plant and animal life.
+The area features a mix of oak savanna, meadows, and woodlands.
+Wildflowers are abundant during the spring.

 Recreation

 Several hiking trails are maintained by the Lane County Parks Department on Mount Pisgah.
 The summit is accessible by a steep 1.4 mi trail from a parking area near the base of the hill.
 Several other trails make their way through the adjacent arboretum and up the slopes.

 The summit offers a panoramic view of the southern Willamette Valley and includes a bronze relief sculpture (a memorial for Ken Kesey's son Jed) illustrating the surrounding topography and identifying many nearby geographic features.

 Arboretum

 The Mount Pisgah Arboretum covers 209 acre at the base of Mount Pisgah and offers visitors 7 mi of trails through natural riverside habitat and hundreds of cataloged plant species.
 As of May 2020, admission is $5 per car and permits can be purchased at a self-service pay station, card only.